 Like other governments – for example, the UK, where HMRC has procured a fintech company to embed open banking into its operations and the Crown Commercial Service is looking to ‘bring fintech to the fore’ as part of a newly created framework of ‘debt resolution’ providers – Ireland’s authorities are also exploring how fintech solutions can help improve the state’s own operations and services.

 As an example, Cullen refers to an Irish government-organised ‘hackathon’ held in 2019 exploring four public-sector problems that could be solved using DLT (blockchain).
-The so-called ‘Blockathon’ was organised by the Department of Public Expenditure and Reform, working with the Department of Finance.
+The ‘Blockathon Ireland’ was organised by the Department of Public Expenditure and Reform, working with the Department of Finance.

 “The event was very successful in pulling the ecosystem together, plus the winners got to present to the board of our Central Statistics Office.
 Many of the follow-ups were planned as physical events, which were postponed because of Covid.
 But we expect to see more of this type of activity picking back up as meet-ups like this are possible once more,” she says.